 Local identity arises when coffee became a pride in some places… as Kopitiam mostly exist in chinese populated area such as Perak, Penang, KL and Johor then.. you hear white coffee being a local pride, from Georgetown, to Ipoh, to Kluang.
 And slowly eventually today in the modern context you can see different franchise of coffee shops, unfortunately i am no Coffee expert to talk more about coffee origins of different places..
 Another basic in the typical breakfast will be half boiled egg, accompanied by soy sauce and pepper, which could go with bread as well.

 MORE THAN THE FOOD

-But what i am really attracted with kopitiam isn’t the great taste behind the food but what does it mean behind the food over the decades of malaysian chinese cultural habits.
-What binds people to a kopitiam is really, often the shop itself, the people around the shop, i suppose that the factor of people plays greater than food even at some point, it’s a story on how food gather people together in the morning before going off for work.
+But what I am really attracted with kopitiam isn’t the great taste behind the food but what does it mean behind the food over the decades of Malaysian Chinese cultural habits.
+What binds people to a kopitiam is really, often the shop itself, the people around the shop, I suppose that the factor of people plays greater than food even at some point, it’s a story on how food gather people together in the morning before going off for work.
 A daily healthy morning social chat over a cup of coffee, a laughter session accompanied by the great taste of friendship.
 This is what i notice when people try to document on the top 10 nicest kopitiam spots in Malaysia but many defended for their own choices because they have a unique bonding or nostalgic moments with the shop.
-It’s a social landmark in the neighbourhood, in a nutshell.
+It’s a social landmark in the neighborhood, in a nutshell.

 IN THE MODERN CONTEXT